In this section

 What it misses: The initial interactive authentication — that is in SigninLogs.
 The actual data access performed with the token — that is in CloudAppEvents or application-specific audit logs.

-Hunt campaigns: TH4 (primary table for token replay detection), TH6 (OAuth app sign-in patterns).
+Hunt campaigns: TH4 (identity compromise — token replay), TH6 (privilege escalation — app sign-in patterns).

 AADServicePrincipalSignInLogs — service principal authentication.
 Applications that authenticate with their own credentials (client secret or certificate) rather than on behalf of a user.
 This is where compromised application credentials appear.